-A member of the borage family, the bright blue flowers of this plant are found on the distinctive fiddleneck coil at the end of the flowering stems.
+A member of the borage family, the bright blue flowers of viper's bugloss form in distinctive fiddleneck coils at the end of the flowering stems.
 Flowers are visible from June to August.
 This taprooted biennial is covered with stiff, bristly hairs and flecks of swollen purple blotches at the base of long stem hairs.
 Plants grow to about 32" tall and spread by seed.

-This noxious weed is competitive in rangelands and in non-cropland areas.
-It is unpalatable and it crowds out beneficial grazing plants.
+This noxious weed is competitive in rangeland and in non-cropland areas.
+It is unpalatable and it crowds out beneficial forage plants.

 Additional information on viper's bugloss